aan888/hello-world/README.md

 # hello-world
-my first repository
+this is my first repository\n
-my programming language will be cpp, c, golang i will write more and more funnry projects for everybody.
+my programming language will be cpp, c, golang\n i will write more and more funnry projects for everybody.